rbt-lang/rbt-proto/doc/combinators.rst

    And yet we'd like to make query input a part of its interface.

+   Here's the trick:

-   * A trick: for queries without input, declare their input type as :math:`\operatorname{Void}`.
+   * For a query without input, declare its input type as :math:`\operatorname{Void}`.

    * :math:`\operatorname{Void}` is a singleton type, with only one value.

-   * No discretion in choosing the input value is the same as lack of input!
+   * No discretion in choosing the input value is the same as no input!

 .. slide:: The Interface: Conclusion and Examples